Summary Report: October 5, 2021 Workshop on Materials & Manufacturing for Marine Energy Technologies

 |

-Capturing input from industry and academic partners is essential to identify current gaps and opportunities for R&D investments for marine energy technologies.
-WPTO aims to support its partners to fill these gaps and overcome obstacles that hinder marine energy devices from reaching commercial viability.
+Capturing input from industry and academic partners is essential strategically identify R&D investments in marine energy technologies.
+WPTO aims to help its partners fill these gaps and remove obstacles that prevent marine energy devices from reaching commercial viability.